-As the number of IoT devices being integrated into our businesses and lives increase, more decisions are made on the data and insights from these devices.
-For informed decisions to be made, we need to trust the data, which relies on having trusted devices.
-This is increasingly difficult, as IoT devices are complicated – containing a lot of code and hardware that will inevitably contain security vulnerabilities.
+As the number of IoT devices being integrated into our businesses and lives increase, more decisions are made on the data they produce.
+For informed decisions to be made, we need to trust the data.
+This relies on having trusted devices.
+Building trust into devices is increasingly difficult, as IoT devices are growing in complexity – containing more code and hardware that will inevitably contain security vulnerabilities.

 - The unique identity of the device

 - Installed software on the device and its integrity status